GoZippy/ZippyCoin/CONTRIBUTING.md

-# Contributing to ZippyCoin v2.0.0
+# Contributing to ZippyCoin

-Thank you for your interest in contributing to ZippyCoin v2.0.0!
+Thank you for your interest in contributing to ZippyCoin!
 This document provides guidelines for contributing to the open-source documentation, examples, and community tools.

 ## 🤝 How to Contribute